 - Black Belts – supervise green belts and their primary focus is in the execution of projects.

 - Master Black Belts – broadly responsible for the general, company-wide implementation of the strategy.
 Act as mentors to black and green belts.

 - Champion – oversees all practices of the enterprise whilst guiding all lower-ranking black belts.

 Lean Six Sigma

 The combination of Six Sigma with ‘lean manufacturing’ lead to the creation of ‘Lean Six Sigma,’ a methodology that strives to eliminate wastage.
-Several prominent businesses, such as General Electric, Motorola and Toyota, employ Lean Six Sigma and have described a variety of key points which should be followed.
+Several prominent businesses, such as General Electric, Motorola, and Toyota, employ Lean Six Sigma and have described a variety of key points that should be followed.
 Although these may seem like tricky objectives, they can be explained in the following terms: